We believe every player should have access to the best mouthpieces.

 Even back then, I thought, “Wouldn’t it be great if more people could experience this?”
 Trouble is, this is a $1500+ mouthpiece!
 Many of the best pieces are now $1500-$2500 for the clean examples, if you can even find one at all!
 What we need is an affordable way to get this sort of mouthpiece to anyone who wants to try one!
 Enter 3D printing!

-As with everything at GetASax, the trial period is 5 days, there is no restocking fee, and you only pay shipping on returns.
+As with everything at GetASax, the trial period is 7 days, there is no restocking fee.

 Experience the Magic